Boris Johnson and Brian Cox Estates clash against the monster Donald Trump - ExBulletin

 In response, Cox said: That's ridiculous, of course he will.
 He will do what suits him.
 He will do what suits Donald Trump.

-This man is completely selfish, he is totally selfish, he only cares about one thing, and that is Donald Trump.
+… This man is completely selfish, he is completely selfish, he only cares about one thing, and that is Donald Trump.

 He really doesn't care about America.